 Configure your app with the available options, as follows:

-Customize your title and welcome text.
-Use the details portion of the welcome text to introduce the app to your users and include any needed instructions.
+In the About section you have the option to update your app title and customize your title and welcome text.
+Edit the Introduction Panel title and details to introduce the app to your users and include any needed instructions.

-You have the option to include custom text before and after the app returns results to provide context for the search and next steps.
-Configure a message to indicate when the app returns no results so users know no results meet the search criteria.
+Finally, configure a message to indicate when the app returns no results, so users know no results meet the search criteria.